jehanzaib97/realstateapp/dev_log.md

     if you get the error in loggin using Google.
 Check the error details and add the redirect URL to google OAuth console update the sign-in.tsx file to redirect logged in users to the home page create a new parent layout in root folder to redirect the logged in and not logged in users accordingly

+Sixth Commit - Creating the rest of pages
+    Create a new layout file in tabs folder - Create tab icon and tabs screen for each page in the folder update the profile.tsx to include the profile page and user data.
+Add logout func